FX pegs under pressure in emerging markets as commodity prices fall

 By this measure, Deutsche says, four currencies appear overvalued: the Saudi riyal, the United Arab Emirates dirham, the Nigerian naira and the Egyptian pound, all of them tied to the dollar via "hard" or soft, flexible pegs.

 Analysts see the naira and pound as vulnerable, because both countries have limited reserves and are keeping official exchange rates steady only by rationing hard currency.
-Both have weakened in parallel markets NGN= EGP=.
+Both have weakened in parallel markets.

 Saudi reserves of $660 billion mean the authorities can easily defend its 30-year old peg for years, though prolonged oil weakness and rising U.S. interest rates will seriously squeeze finances.